AppFair/appfair.github.io/index.md

 ### Fair app development

 From an App developer standpoint, an App Fair app is a Swift application that is defined by a Swift Package Manager `Package.swift` file, and that uses of two source code repositories: *Fair.git* and *App.git*:
- - [https://appfair.org/App.git](https://appfair.org/App.git) is the repository that is forked to create a new  App Fair app; PRs submitted to this repository are automatically built and released to the **App Fair.app** catalog.
+ - [https://github.com/appfair/App.git](https://github.com/appfair/App.git) is the repository that is forked to create a new  App Fair app; PRs submitted to this repository are automatically built and released to the **App Fair.app** catalog.
  - [https://appfair.org/Fair.git](https://appfair.org/Fair.git) is the runtime `SwiftUI` library that is included in every App Fair project, and acts as a sandboxed container within which your application is run.
-The `Fair` library is the only required dependency (and the library itself has no other dependencies) for your app's [https://appfair.org/App.git](https://appfair.org/App.git) fork.
+The `Fair` library is the sole required dependency for your app's `Package.swift` manifest.

 ## The Structure of an App Fair app